 I still say though that he could be quite a good match for Capaldi’s Doctor too.
 It might be quite good to have the Master played by a much younger actor than the Doctor.

 Cumberbatch could easily play a villain.
 I was not too happy with his Khan, but I think that was just because he was miscast.
 He would be a much better fit for the Master.
-I must admit though whilst I think he would be good, it would feel like it was pandering to the fans wishes for a Doctor Who/ Sherlock crossover at the same time.
-Maybe its best to go for someone else.
+The only problem with Cumberbatch’s casting however is that it would feel like it was pandering to the fans wishes for a Doctor Who/ Sherlock crossover.

 6/ Reece Shearsmith

 Whilst primarily known as a comedic actor, Shearsmith is a very talented serious actor too, as evidenced by his stellar performance as the serial killer Malcolm Webster.
 Shearsmith is a lifelong Doctor Who fan too, and so I’m sure he’d be more than happy to play the Master.
 However if Shearsmith were given the role, due to his close friendship with Gatiss I suspect most people would probably think it was because of nepotism.

 Christopher Heyer is a character actor who has been in a number of tv series, with his most famous role arguably being that of the twisted Demon torturer Alistair in Supernatural.
 Personally I found him to be the most frightening villain in the entire series.
 He would play the Master as a genuinely unhinged character like John Simm, but again it would be in a less sympathetic and more grotesque way.

 4/ Charles Dance